xolodniy/backoffice_app/README.md

     reportclosedsubtaskscron: "00 00 07 * * *"      — preference to send report about all closed subtask of issue
     reportaftersecondreviewcron: "00 00 07 * * *"   — preference to send report about issues after second round review
     employeesexceededtaskscron: "00 00 07 * * *"    — preference to send report about employers that have exceeded tasks
+    reportgitmigrations: "@hourly"                  — preference to send report about new git migrations

 ### API Description